Mutations

 Findings

-Among MAPT mutations, the N279K is one of the most frequent causes of familial frontotemporal dementia.
-The mutation has been identified in at least seven families worldwide.
-Phenotypic presentation varies, but generally affected individuals develop symptoms of dementia, parkinsonism, and progressive supranuclear palsy.
+Among MAPT mutations, the N279K is one of the most frequent causes of familial frontotemporal dementia (FTD).
+The mutation has been identified in more than a dozen families worldwide, with data suggesting autosomal dominant inheritance with full penetrance.
+N297K is a very rare variant in the general population; indeed, it is absent from the gnomAD variant database (v.4.1.0, Apr 2024).
+Phenotypic presentation varies, but affected individuals generally develop symptoms of dementia, parkinsonism, and progressive supranuclear palsy (PSP).
 Individuals with the N279K mutation typically have a parkinsonism-predominant phenotype, consistent with the pallido-ponto-nigral degeneration (PPND) subtype of FTD.
-Personality changes, behavioral changes, and dementia also occur, but they are generally less prominent and/or seen later in the course of the disease (Tsuboi et al., 2002).
+Personality changes, behavioral changes, and dementia also occur, but they may be less prominent and/or seen later in the course of the disease (Tsuboi et al., 2002).

 The N279K mutation was also identified in a large Chinese family with autosomal-dominant parkinsonism (Yang et al., 2015).
 The reported pedigree shows 21 affected family members over four generations.
 Prior to the identification of their mutation, affected family members were misdiagnosed with Parkinson’s disease due to their prominent parkinsonian symptoms (e.g., rigidity, hypokinesia, postural instability, and tremor).
 The diagnosis was later corrected to FTD with parkinsonian features.
-Disease in this family developed early (onset ranged from 39 to 48 years of age), and progressed rapidly (duration varied from four to 11 years).
+Disease in this family developed early (onset ranged from 39 to 48 years of age), and progressed rapidly (duration varied from 4 to 11 years).
 In addition to parkinsonism, personality changes were prominent early in the disease, including apathy, irritability, and disinhibition, and worsened as the disease progressed.
 Some family members were affected by supranuclear palsy, and dementia was common, although cognitive decline occurred subsequent to parkinsonism.
-Thirty-nine family members were genotyped (five affected, 34 unaffected) and the N279K mutation segregated completely with the presence of disease.
+Thirty-nine family members were genotyped (five affected, 34 unaffected) and the N279K mutation appeared to segregate with the presence of disease, but the ages of the unaffected non-carriers were not reported.

 Neuropathology

-Autopsy findings revealed severe neuronal loss with gliosis in the substantia nigra, pontine tegmentum, and globus pallidus, with some loss also in the caudate and putamen.
-Notably absent were plaques, tangles, Lewy bodies, and amyloid bodies (Wszolek et al., 1992).
-Although tau tangles are not typical, other types of tau inclusions have been described in neurons and glia in a variety of brain regions, including the cortex, basal ganglia, brain-stem nuclei, and white matter.
+Nonetheless, although tau tangles are not typical, they do occur (Al-Dalahmah et al., 2024), and other types of tau inclusions have been described in neurons and glia in a variety of brain regions, including the cortex, basal ganglia, hippocampus, brain-stem nucleipons, and spinal cord white matter (Slowinski et al., 2007; Oka et al., 2020).
+Tau pathology includes pretangles, threads, grain-like granules, and coiled bodies (Slowinski et al., 2007).
+Moreover, tau pathology was also present in sleep-related brain regions, which correlated with the sleep dysfunction observed in some affected individuals (Spector et al., 2011).
 Inclusions consisted primarily of four-repeat (4R), not three-repeat (3R), isoforms of tau, consistent with PSP (Delisle et al., 1999; Ogaki et al., 2012).
 In some cases, substantial tau deposition was also observed in the medial temporal cortices and upper and lower motor neurons with accompanying corticospinal tract degeneration (Arima et al., 2000).

 Biological Effect